Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

 subject to the boundary conditions

-The first says that $x^\mu(z,\overline{z})$ matches the argument of the wavefunctional on the unit half-circle, and the second says that $x^\mu(z,\overline{z})$ satisfies Neumann boundary conditions on the real axis.
-In particular, this implies that $Y^\mu(z,\overline{z})$ must vanish on the unit half-circle.
-We now change the integration variable from $X^\mu(z,\overline{z})$ to $Y^\mu(z,\overline{z})$; since they differ though a shift by a fixed function, the measure is unchanged and we can write
+The first says that $x(z,\zbar)$ matches the argument of the wavefunctional on the unit half-circle, and the second says that $x(z,\zbar)$ satisfies Neumann boundary conditions on the real axis.
+In particular, this implies that $Y(z,\zbar)$ must vanish on the unit half-circle.
+We now change the integration variable from $X(z,\zbar)$ to $Y(z,\zbar)$; since they differ through a shift by a fixed function, the measure is unchanged and we have

-Since $x(z,\overline{z})$ satisfies the classical equations of motion with consistent boundary conditions we can show that
+Since $x(z,\zbar)$ satisfies the classical equations of motion with consistent boundary conditions we can show that

 so